luk036/luk036.github.io/algo4dfm/useful_skew.md

 - "Negative cycle" instead of "negative slack".
 - If there is a negative cycle, it means that there is no positive slack solution no matter how to schedule.
 - Others are pretty much the same.
 - Same design principle:
   - Always tackle the most critical one first!

+---

 ## Linear Programming vs. Network Flow Formulation

 - Linear programming formulation
   - can handle more complex constraints

 - Network flow formulation
   - usually more efficient
   - return the most critical cycle as a bonus.
   - can handle quantized buffer delay (???)

 - Anyway, timing analysis is much more time-consuming than the optimization solving.

+---

 ## Target Skew vs. Actual Skew

 Don't mess up these two concepts:

 - Target skew:
   - the skew we want to achieve in the scheduling stage.
   - Usually deterministic (we schedule a meeting at 10:00, rather than 10:00 $\pm$ 34 minutes, right?)
 - Actual skew
   - the skew that the clock tree actually generates.
   - Can be formulated as a random variable.

-# Background Knowledge
+---

 ## A Simple Case